The Potential of Coordinated Gravitational-Wave Followup for Improving Kilonova Detection Prospects: Lessons from GW190425: Analysis and Results

 \subsection{Kilonova Detection}

 Even if the localization would have been covered as efficiently as possible, there is still a possibility that the EM counterpart was too faint to have been detected.
-In order to check this, we compare the non-detection limiting magnitudes reported for each of the followup observations to the light curve of GW170817 and to light curves generated using the \cite{kasen_models} and \cite{nicholl_models} kilonova models.
+In order to check this, we compare the non-detection limiting magnitudes reported for each of the followup observations to the light curve of GW170817 and to model kilonova light curves for GW190425.

+There is a large uncertainty in predicting the light curve of a kilonova based on the GW parameters, given that only one such event was observed.
+Therefore, the results of this analysis depend on the chosen model and its parameters.
+Here we follow \cite{foley_updated_parameters} and \cite{nicholl_models} who predicted the GW190425 kilonova using the \cite{kasen_models} and \cite{nicholl_models} models respectively.

+Three additional models are explored in Appendix \ref{appendix:additional_models}: a ``worst-case'' mass ratio and cocoon geometry for the \cite{nicholl_models} model with no blue component at all, a spherical two ejecta component model with high variance in the component angular geometry by \cite{bulla2019_possis}, and a two-ejecta component model with varying morphology and $Y_{e}$ content by \cite{wollaeger2021_supernu}.

 We use the InfraRed Survey Archive (IRSA) dust extinction service queries\footnote{\url{https://astroquery.readthedocs.io/en/latest/ipac/irsa/irsa_dust/irsa_dust.html}} to correct all reported magnitude limits for Milky Way dust extinction at the center of their footprint by using the \cite{irsa} galactic dust extinction estimates.
 For unfiltered observations, we assume $r$-band extinction.
 We then translate all limits to absolute magnitudes using the mean distance of the pixel that overlaps with the footprint center.